microsoft/onnxruntime-genai/README.md

 ONNX models are run from a local folder, via a string supplied to the `Model()` method.

-To source `microsoft/phi-2` optimized for your target, download and run the following script:
+To source `microsoft/phi-2` optimized for your target, download and run the following script.
+You will need to be logged into HuggingFace via the CLI to run the script.

 ```bash
 wget https://raw.githubusercontent.com/microsoft/onnxruntime-genai/kvaishnavi/models/src/python/models/export.py